-All other assets are tested for impairment in terms of this accounting policy, inventories, deferred tax assets, and investment property measured at fair value.
+All other assets are tested for impairment in terms of this accounting policy, except for financial assets measured at FVTPL, equity instruments designated at FVTOCI, inventories, deferred tax assets, and investment property measured at fair value.

 At the end of each reporting period, the carrying amount of assets, including cash-generating units, is reviewed to determine whether there is any indication or objective evidence of impairment, as appropriate, and if any such indication or objective evidence exists, the recoverable amount of the asset is estimated.